Flag Rights Journey

 Harold Speaks Out

-Harold Thomas, Luritja artist and copyright owner of the Aboriginal flag had been quiet in the media in frenzy other than speaking with CAAMA Radio in Darwin on the 24 June, 2019.
+Harold Thomas, Luritja artist and copyright owner of the Aboriginal flag had been quiet in the media in frenzy other than speaking with CAAMA Radio in Darwin on the 24 June, 2019 after he meet with Minister Ken Wyatt on 20 June, 2019.
 He responds to his critics and is clearly fired up about the personal attacks on his credibility through social media since the petition started.
 He also without mentioning names in the interview, made untoward comments about Laura Thompson, who is leading the Free The Flag campaign and questioned her Aboriginal identity and connection to Community.
 He also called everyone who signed the petition "foolish".

 The CAAMA interview lasts approx. 25 minutes however, it's worth a listen to gain some insights into Harold Thomas's perspectives on the issue.

-WAM Clothing also released a statement, it claimed was directly from Thomas: “As it is my common law right and Aboriginal heritage right, as with many other Aboriginals, I can choose who I like to have a licence agreement to manufacture goods which have the Aboriginal flag on it.
+WAM Clothing also released a statement on the 11 June after Laura appeared on Chanel Ten, The Project TV.
+They claimed it was directly from Harold Thomas: “As it is my common law right and Aboriginal heritage right, as with many other Aboriginals, I can choose who I like to have a licence agreement to manufacture goods which have the Aboriginal flag on it.

-“It’s taken many years to find the appropriate Australian company that respects and honours the Aboriginal flag meaning and copyright and that is WAM Clothing.”
+“It’s taken many years to find the appropriate Australian company that respects and honours the Aboriginal flag meaning and copyright and that is WAM Clothing.
+I have done this with Carroll & Richardson, Gifts Mate and the many approvals I’ve given to Aboriginal and Non-Aboriginal organisations who have deep interest in the Aboriginal plight.

 Photo: Harold Thomas courtesy CAAMA Radio.